Shihab-Sabbir/event-ease-backend/README.md

-Here is a detailed `README.md` for your GitHub repository:
+Here is the updated `README.md` with the deployment information:

 ---